DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/06chapter5.md

 *topos*: it had been present on numerous occasions throughout the history of thought, and not only in the last century.
-Indeed, we can recover this debate on a parallel and unreal space in the case of television -- as with Baudrillard[^3], for example, or with Popper[^4] -- but also that of the knighthood novels of the 17^th^ century -- that we see for example in *Don Quixote.* But we could also go much further in retracing the history of this *topos* from the myth of Plato's Cave, a myth that presents exactly the same logical structure: many parallel spaces whose degrees of reality are different, yet difficult to
+Indeed, we can recover this debate on a parallel and unreal space in the case of television – as with Baudrillard[^3], for example, or with Popper[^4] – but also that of the knighthood novels of the 17th century – that we see for example in *Don Quixote*.
+But we could also go much further in retracing the history of this *topos* from the myth of Plato's Cave, a myth that presents exactly the same logical structure: many parallel spaces whose degrees of reality are different, yet difficult to